 As part of the evenings presentation I performed Gordon the Sea Monster and Tyler the Bear in two scenes from what would later become "The Sea Monster and the King".
 Two other puppeteers (Pam and Art) helped out with performing King Brian and Mr. Fishy, as well as Gordon's right hand.
 It was quite an honour to perform Gordon the Sea Monster with Ms. Henson in the audience.

-The Sea Monster and the King (Puppet Show): After the above video was finished I reworked the story into a live touring show, with help from my friend Jay performing King Brian.
+The Sea Monster and the King (Puppet Show) After the above video was finished I reworked the story into a live touring show, with help from my friend Jay performing King Brian.
 I used the scenery from "The Three Billy Goats" show and turned it into a castle with a jaw bridge.
-The above group photo of me with the puppets in 1997 is one of the few that I have showing any of the set from the live version of this story.
+The above group photo showing myself sitting with the puppets was taken in 1997.

-Artelle Puppets goes online: The Internet became main stream in the late 1990's along with having a website, therefor I launched my first puppetry website in 1997.
+Artelle Puppets goes online The Internet became main stream in the late 1990's along with having a website, therefore I launched my first puppetry website in 1997.
 At this point Gordon the Sea Monster and a variety of my other puppets made their online debut!
 Back then I was calling my puppet business Artellephant Productions, which also became the name for the website.
 (Art-elephant... get it?
 Artelle-phant....
 Art-elle-phant!
 Never mind, nobody else got it either!)
 Each time I made new puppets over the years, such as Pythor the Barbarian and Canadian Crusader (shown later on below), they were added to the site too.
-In 2011 I rebranded my company as Artelle Puppets and launched the current website: www.artellepuppets.ca
+In 2011 I rebranded my company as Artelle Puppets and launched a new website, which has since been redesigned: www.artellepuppets.ca

-Halloween Show: Sometime in 2000 or 2001 I made a puppet of Dracula for a Halloween show that was unfortunately never completed.
-In addition to Dracula I made a brown vampire bat and several prop pumpkins for the show.
+Halloween Show Sometime in 2000 or 2001 I made a puppet of Dracula for a Halloween show that was unfortunately never completed.
+It would have been a really cool show.
+In addition to Dracula I made a brown vampire bat and several prop pumpkins.
 Of course, Vera the Witch joined the cast too.
-My mother Peggy had previously made a large pumpkin puppet and a skeleton, which I think are awesome.
-This photo was to be used as a PR photo for the show.
+My mother Peggy had previously made a large pumpkin puppet and a skeleton, which I think are awesome, and were going to have leading roles.
+This photo was to be used as a PR photo.
+Even after all these years I still regret that this show was never completed!
+It really would have been fun.

-Heroes Past and Present: In 2000 I developed an original style of table-top hand puppetry as I had wanted to make superhero characters with normal human proportioning, rather than the traditional cartoon-like hand puppet shape.
-Over the next five years I built roughly 20 of them, with detailed soft sculpting, and in 2006 I mounted a 45 minute show "Heroes Past and Present".
-The show premiered at the Puppets Up Festival in August that same year.
+Heroes Past and Present In 2000 I developed an original style of table-top hand puppetry as I had wanted to make superhero characters with normal human proportioning, rather than the traditional cartoon-like hand puppet shape.
+Over the next five years I built roughly 20 of these puppets, all with detailed soft sculpting, along with their costumes.
+In 2006 the puppets were featured in a 45 minute show "Heroes Past and Present" that premiered at the Puppets Up Festival in August that same year.
 My mother Peggy and I are shown above before the premier performance, posing Athena and Perseus.
 My father Robert was our sound technician.
-In 2008 "Heroes Past and Present" received a Commendation for Design in Puppetry Theatre from the Arlyn Award Society: http://www.arlynaward.org/certificates.html
+In 2008 "Heroes Past and Present" received a Commendation for Design in Puppetry Theatre from the Arlyn Award Society.

-Shadow Puppet Shows for the Lumier Festival: My mother Peggy adores shadow puppets.
-In 2011 and 2012 we performed some shadow puppet shows at the Lumier Festival and also did shadow puppet making workshops each year.
+Shadow Puppet Shows for the Lumier Festival My mother Peggy adores shadow puppets.
+In 2011 and 2012 we performed some shadow puppet shows at the Lumier Festival.
+We also did shadow puppet making workshops each year.
 I helped draw some of the characters and shapes that would be needed for the puppets used in our show, but they were all built by my mother.
 She has a certain technique for attaching the rods and making the puppet figures jointed so that they can move.
 These two photos were taken by the Lumier Festival's photographer.
 The photo above is from 2012 and shows a behind the scenes look as we perform our shadow puppet show.
 Below is the view from the audience in 2011 as my mother answers questions following the performance.
-I'm behind the screen operating the camel shadow puppet which she designed and made on her own.
+I'm behind the screen operating a camel shadow puppet which my mother designed and made on her own.
 These shows were a lot of fun to do.

 Thanks for stopping by to visit my blog!